 You are to include the interpretation of the test results in the patient's medical record.
 A printout from the equipment by itself is not considered a report.

-CPT Code 92558 may require the -33 modifier (preventive service).
-It is important that audiologists consult the specific guidance that will be provided by some third-party payerspayer, which may dictate the use of this modifier.
-For more information, see New CPT Modifier for Preventive Services [PDF].
+CPT code 92558 may require the -33 modifier (preventive service).
+It is important that audiologists consult the specific guidance that will be provided by some third-party payers which may dictate the use of this modifier.

-The new screening code (92558) is an automated pass/fail test, which may be performed by support personnel.
-CPT Code 92587 requires 3–6 distinct frequencies, interpretation, and a statement of the presence or absence of hearing loss and the frequencies affected.
+The screening code (92558) is an automated pass/fail test, which may be performed by support personnel.
+CPT code 92587 requires 3–6 distinct frequencies, interpretation, and a statement of the presence or absence of hearing loss and the frequencies affected.

 Yes, as with all the codes that have the technical component (TC)/professional component (PC) split (92540-92546, 92548, and 92585), if the test is performed by a technician under the direct supervision of a physician or by a physician, the test can be filed with the -TC modifier.
 If an audiologist is performing the interpretation and report, he or she would file the claim with the -26 modifier (professional component).
 Under Medicare, services provided by a technician cannot be filed by an audiologist or with the audiologist's National Provider Identifier (NPI).
 Members should consult other third-party payers for specific guidance regarding audiologist supervision of technicians.